Jean Macnamara: Death and legacy

-Macnamara died at the age of 69 from cardiovascular disease in 1968.
+Macnamara died at the age of 69 from cardiovascular disease in 1968 in South Yarra.

 Seven other Australian medical scientists were commemorated in the issue of a set of four Australian stamps released in 1995.
 She appears on the 45 cent stamp with fellow University of Melbourne graduate, Sir Frank Macfarlane Burnet.

+She was inducted onto the Victorian Honour Roll of Women in 2001.

 In 2018, the Australian Electoral Commission renamed the federal electoral division of Melbourne Ports to Macnamara in her honour.

 A suburb of Canberra was named Macnamara, Australian Capital Territory in commemoration of Jean Macnamara.
 Macnamara Place, in the Canberra suburb of Chisholm, is also named in her honour.
+Jean Macnamara Street and Jean Macnamara Playground in the Canberra suburb of Macgregor are also named for her.

-On April 1st, 2020, Google honoured her 121st birthday with a Google Doodle.
+On 1 April 2020, Google honoured her 121st birthday with a Google Doodle.